 THE ELECTRIC PINECONES

-Southern Culture On The Skids’ newest album, The Electric Pinecones, will be released on September 16, 2016.
+Southern Culture On The Skids’ newest album, The Electric Pinecones, was released in 2016.
 It’s the band’s fifth album on their own label, Kudzu Records.
 The album features 12 original SCOTS tunes – 11 brand new songs and a whole-lotta NOLA remake of the SCOTS classic, “Swamp Fox – The Original.“ All the tunes were produced and recorded at Rick’s studio in NC, The Kudzu Ranch.

 The Electric Pinecones is a bit of a departure for the band conceptually and sonically.
 The inspiration for the record was born in an alter-ego side project from the early years of the band.
 “The Pinecones was folk-a-hill-a-billy garage band we used to put together just for kicks,“ Miller relates.
 “We loved the sound of ’60s west coast folk rock and psych bands.
 The Pinecones was our outlet for material that was not in the SCOTS vein.
 We even opened for ourselves occasionally.
 The Pinecones set list was the jumping off point for this latest collection of songs.“